ahmedmoustafa/AUC-DSCI1412-Spring2024/project/README.md

 ## Dataset Selection
 A variety of [datasets](datasets.md) are provided for your consideration in this shared [document](https://docs.google.com/spreadsheets/d/1zWyc_ibqfm0XdZISz0yUG-4TCIp-XFo3hS0RUKsVikk/edit?usp=sharing).
 Please form your groups and select your preferred datasets from this document.
 Dataset selection is on a first-come, first-served basis, so act promptly.
 Once you've chosen a dataset, please sign up in the shared document so that it can be marked as taken.
 ## Submission and Presentation
-The deadline for project submissions is May 18.
+The deadline for project submissions is **May 19**.
 You should submit a Python notebook detailing your analysis.
 The notebook should be clearly structured, with comments and markdown cells explaining your code and thought process.
-Following this, each group will present their analyses and findings in an oral presentation on May 19.
-Your presentation should be approximately 15 minutes long and cover the following:
+Each group will present their analyses and findings in an oral presentation.
+Your presentation should be approximately 10 minutes long and cover the following:
 - Introduction: Briefly explain your chosen dataset and the data analysis question(s) you aimed to answer.
 - Methods: Discuss the data analysis methods and models you applied, explaining your choice and any challenges you faced during the data cleaning or preprocessing.
 - Results: Present your findings.
 Utilize your visualizations to aid in conveying your results.